 Trade and other receivables arise mainly from transactions with its approved franchisees.
 Franchisees are subject to stringent financial, credit, and legal verification process.
 In addition, trade receivable balances are monitored on an on-going basis to ensure timely collections.
-The Group has assessed that the ECL on trade and other receivables is not material because substantial amount of receivables is normally collected within the Group's credit terms.
+Allowance for expected credit loss for trade receivables amounted to P5.0 million and P0.3 million as at December 31, 2020 and 2019, respectively.
+Management assessed that the allowance is sufficient to cover the ECL of trade receivables of the Group.